truar/Minesweeper/README.md

 java -jar target/minesweeper-1.0-SNAPSHOT.jar
 ```

-## Quick explanation
+# Quick explanation

 * The `MineSweeper` class is my aggregate root.
 It manages a grid (Array of Array of `Cell`).
 * As we are in a finite world, I created the `CellValue` enum, in order to enforce Checks on cell values update.

 ## Miscellaneous

-* The game asked for the number of row, columns and the number of mine.
+* The game asks for the number of row, columns and the number of mine.
 * There is no check based on your input, so please respect what the program asks for.

 ## Improvements and questions